objarni/inkup/README.md

 1. Adds the PPA for Inkscape Trunk to the VM
 2. Installing all packages necessary to build Inkscape from sources
-3. Gets the Inkscape source from Launchpad (this step is quite slow; if you think the process has hanged after saying "You have not informed bzr of your Launchpad ID, ..." give it 30 more minutes to try and finish)
+3. Gets the Inkscape source
 4. Builds Inkscape
 5. Write a finished message with what you can do next (e.g. run Inkscape from within the VM)